DriveQuantPublic/flutter-drivekit/packages/drivekit_core/flutter_drivekit_core/README.md

 ### getUserInfo

-To get the user's information (first name, last name and pseudo), call this method.
-This method will retrieve and save these data locally.
+It is possible to get the user's information (first name, last name and pseudo).
+This method will retrieve them and save them locally.

 ```dart
 Future<GetUserInfoResponse> getUserInfo({